actualbudget/actual/docs/backup-restore/backup.md

    ![](/img/backup-restore/settings-export.png)

-3. Save the file somewhere on your computer - that is it done.
+3. Save the file somewhere on your computer - that is it -- you're done.

-## Manually creating a backup from the desktop app
+## Manually Creating a Backup From the Desktop App

 This will force a backup to be created right now.
 Do this if you are going to do something that you might want to revert later (and don't want to use [undo](../getting-started/tips-tricks.md#undo-redo)).